Our work

 During meetings with the community we talk about the values of the Maasai culture and the importance of life in harmony with nature.
 We share the current threats and developments in the world and what kind of effect they have on nature, the ecosystem and finally on the wildlife and the community.
 Especially the Maasai elders, the wisdom and earth keepers, see the changes overtime and the negative effects of individualism, fencing, population growth and climate change.

 We also talk about the effects of overgrazing and the benefits of having less, but higher quality live stock and alternative ways of income.
-We offer trainings in beekeeping, organic farming and building biogas plants.
+We offer trainings in beekeeping, organic farming and building sustainable cooking stoves.
+And we train the community to become rangers or tourism guides.
 Family planning is a sensitive topic, but within women groups ideas about means for anticonception are shared.

 Restore the ecosystem